donavon/thwack/README.md

 ### `headers`

-A `key/value object with the returned HTTP headers.
+A key/value object with the returned HTTP headers.
 Any duplicate headers will be concatenated into a single header separated by semicolons.

 ### `data`

 This will hold the returned body of the HTTP response after it has been streamed and converted.
 The only exception is if you used the `responseType` of `stream`, in which case `data` is set directly to the `body` element.

 If a `ThwackResponseError` was thrown, `data` will be the plain text representation of the response body.

+### `options`

+The complete `options` object that processed the request.
+This `options` will be fully merged with parent instances (if any) as well as with defaults.

 ### `response`